top of page

 Warne’s shopping list for the remainder of the window should include a pacey centre back, which would also have been a big help in rectifying defensive problems.
 Whilst we know it contains a new number one, Josh Vickers didn’t do all that much wrong.

-The Rams Head Coach mentioned in his post-match interview that Derby missed the suspended Jerry Yates, as well as injured duo Corey Blackett-Taylor and Joe Ward.
+The Rams head coach mentioned in his post-match interview that Derby missed the suspended Jerry Yates, as well as injured duo Corey Blackett-Taylor and Joe Ward.
 Yates’ work rate and positioning certainly would have been welcome, with the pacey Kayden Jackson much more effective out wide.
 Whilst Blackett-Taylor’s athleticism and direct running would have been a nice option, as would the creativity of Ward, who built up a good understanding with Kane Wilson last season, the reality is that Derby are still probably five or six signings short.
 None of these three players would have fixed their defensive issues, and the gulf in class between the Rams’ bench and that of Blackburn was clear to see.
 If it wasn’t already, it is now obvious as to why Warne wants another number nine and an attacking midfielder.

 Derby (4-3-3): Vickers (GK); Wilson, Nelson, Cashin, Elder (Forsyth 86’); Ozoh (Fornah 86’), Goudmijn (Adams 73’), Osborn (Thompson 86’); Barkhuizen (Collins 64’), Jackson, Mendez-Laing (C).